gionn/alfresco-dockerfiles-bakery/CONTRIBUTING.md

-# Contribution Guide for Alfresco Bakery
+# Contribution Guide for Alfresco Bakery test

 Thank you for considering contributing to Alfresco Bakery!
 We welcome contributions from the community to help improve and expand our project.
 Before